PrefectHQ/prefect/docs/cloud/concepts/api.md

 ### Getting Started

-If using Prefect Server, no authentication is required.
+If using Prefect Core's server, no authentication is required.
 This means the Python client can be used immediately without any extra configuration:

 ```python
 import prefect